Jack Yellen: Career

 Yellen's first collaborator on a song was George L. Cobb, with whom he wrote a number of Dixie songs including "Alabama Jubilee", "Are You From Dixie?", and "All Aboard for Dixieland".
 He is best remembered for his collaboration with composer Milton Ager.
 He and Ager entered the music publishing business as part owners of the Ager-Yellen-Bornstein Music Company.
 Yellen also worked with many other composers such as Sammy Fain and Harold Arlen.

-Yellen's collaboration with vaudeville star, Sophie Tucker, for whom he was retained to write special material, produced one of Tucker's most well known songs, "My Yiddishe Momme", a song in English with some Yiddish text.
-Yellen wrote the lyrics which were set to music by Lew Pollack.
+Yellen's collaboration with Sophie Tucker, a vaudeville star for whom he was retained to write special material, produced one of Tucker's most well known songs, "My Yiddishe Momme".
+Yellen's lyrics, in English with some Yiddish text, were set to music by Lew Pollack.

 Yellen wrote the lyrics to more than 200 popular songs of the early 20th century.
 Two of his most recognized songs, still popular in the 21st century, are "Happy Days Are Here Again" and "Ain't She Sweet".